-- Welcome the inclusion of displacement related to climate change within the United Nations System Strategic Approach on Climate Change Action. - Request the UN Secretary General to develop a UN strategic plan on disaster displacement, particularly related to climate change and applying a human rights-based approach applying existing standards, that includes: i) a description of UN entities' respective mandates, activities, and level of dedicated financial and human resources, and ii) plans to address the overall leadership and coordination gap to ensure harmonized UN support to affected States, and coordinated contributions to ongoing relevant international processes. - Highlight, as appropriate, the critical importance of considering measures to avert, minimize and address disaster displacement related to climate change within ongoing discussions to achieve UN system-wide coherence through the repositioning of the UN development system, including within the proposed Funding Compact. - Contribute to ongoing discussions on how to improve the UN system's response to internal displacement, highlighting the importance of addressing disaster displacement related to climate change. - Welcome the inclusion of internal and cross-border displacement related to disasters in the Sendai Framework for Disaster Risk Reduction, and encourage ongoing efforts to support States with its implementation at global, regional and national levels, such as through the Words into Action guide on Disaster Displacement.

-- Advocate for the full implementation, with respect to displacement related to climate change and disasters, of the Global Compact for Migration and the Global Compact on Refugees, and encouraging, with respect to the Global Compact for Migration, the designation of clear roles and responsibilities as the modalities and organizational aspects are finalized. - Seek to align UNFCCC measures averting, minimizing and addressing disaster displacement related to climate change with the outcomes of broader UN system-wide reforms. - With respect to UN entities' respective contributions to supporting States in their efforts to avert, minimize and address displacement related to climate change: - Welcome the wide recognition of disaster displacement related to climate change as an important issue by many UN entities, and encourage others to prioritize it within their work. - Welcome, in particular, UNHCR's Strategic Framework and efforts to address legal and policy gaps related to cross-border displacement in the context of climate change and disasters, and UNHCR's efforts to strengthen leadership for the protection of internally displaced persons in disasters; Recognize UNHCR's advisory role with respect to protection and assistance in cross-border disaster-displacement situations. - Welcome, in particular, IOM's Migration, Environment and Climate Change Programme of Work, its efforts and role in research, policy development and support with respect to integrating migration within climate change adaptation and DRR strategies, its emergency response for migrants and displaced persons in disasters, and its anticipated role as coordinator and secretariat of the United Nations network on migration as set out in the Global Compact for Migration. - Welcome, in particular, ILO's strategy to promote dialogue and address fair and effective international labour migration governance in the context of climate change and disasters, including through ILO's Guiding Principles on the Access of Refugees and Other Forcibly Displaced Persons to the Labour Market, and Recommendation 205 that addresses employment and decent work measures for displaced people in response to crisis situations arising from disasters. - Welcome, in particular, OHCHR's efforts to develop greater understanding and recognition of the human rights impacts of climate change, and in particular with respect to displacement. - Welcome and encourage UN entities' efforts to: i) help States access climate finance and ii) prioritize development financing for projects addressing climate change, highlighting that such financing should further prioritize projects that avert, minimize or address disaster displacement related to climate change.
+- Welcome the inclusion of displacement related to climate change within the United Nations System Strategic Approach on Climate Change Action. - Request the UN Secretary General to develop a UN strategic plan on disaster displacement, particularly related to climate change and applying a human rights-based approach applying existing standards, that includes: i) a description of UN entities' respective mandates, activities, and level of dedicated financial and human resources, and ii) plans to address the overall leadership and coordination gap to ensure harmonized UN support to affected States, and coordinated contributions to ongoing relevant international processes. - Highlight, as appropriate, the critical importance of considering measures to avert, minimize and address disaster displacement related to climate change within ongoing discussions to achieve UN system-wide coherence through the repositioning of the UN development system, including within the proposed Funding Compact. - Contribute to ongoing discussions on how to improve the UN system's response to internal displacement, highlighting the importance of addressing disaster displacement related to climate change. - Advocate for the full implementation, with respect to displacement related to climate change and disasters, of the Global Compact for Migration and the Global Compact on Refugees, and encouraging, with respect to the Global Compact for Migration, the designation of clear roles and responsibilities as the modalities and organizational aspects are finalized. - Seek to align UNFCCC measures averting, minimizing and addressing disaster displacement related to climate change with the outcomes of broader UN system-wide reforms. - With respect to UN entities' respective contributions to supporting States in their efforts to avert, minimize and address displacement related to climate change: - Welcome the wide recognition of disaster displacement related to climate change as an important issue by many UN entities, and encourage others to prioritize it within their work. - Welcome, in particular, UNHCR's Strategic Framework and efforts to address legal and policy gaps related to cross-border displacement in the context of climate change and disasters, and UNHCR's efforts to strengthen leadership for the protection of internally displaced persons in disasters; Recognize UNHCR's advisory role with respect to protection and assistance in cross-border disaster-displacement situations. - Welcome, in particular, IOM's efforts and role in research, policy development and support with respect to integrating migration within climate change adaptation and DRR strategies, its emergency response for internally displaced persons in disasters, and its anticipated role as coordinator and secretariat of the United Nations network on migration. - Welcome, in particular, ILO's strategy to promote dialogue and address fair and effective international labour migration governance in the context of climate change and disasters, including through ILO's Guiding Principles on the Access of Refugees and Other Forcibly Displaced Persons to the Labour Market, and Recommendation 205 that addresses employment and decent work measures for displaced people in disasters - Welcome, in particular, OHCHR's efforts to develop greater understanding and recognition of the human rights impacts of climate change, and in particular with respect to displacement. - Welcome and encourage UN entities' efforts to: i) help States access climate finance and ii) prioritize development financing for projects addressing climate change, highlighting that such financing should further prioritize projects that avert, minimize or address disaster displacement related to climate change.